Drodevbar/repositories-comparator-api/README.md

 |---|---|---|---|
 |2|/admin/ping||GET|

-A simple endpoint to check if application is responding.
+A simple endpoint to check if application responds.
 Expacted response is "pong" in plain TEXT format.